add-qwq/WebGL-GPU-Detector/README.md

 # WebGL-GPU-Detector

-A lightweight browser WebGL GPU hardware acceleration detection component, used to determine whether the current browser has enabled real GPU hardware acceleration instead of software-emulated acceleration.
+A lightweight browser WebGL GPU hardware acceleration detection component, used to determine whether the current browser has WebGL GPU hardware acceleration enabled.

-## Feature Description
+## Features

-This component detects the browser's rendering backend through the WebGL API, with the following core features:
+This component detects the browser's rendering backend through the WebGL API, with the following core functions:
-- Detect whether the browser supports WebGL or Experimental-WebGL context.
+- Detect whether the browser supports WebGL or Experimental-WebGL context
-- Determine if the current rendering uses real GPU hardware acceleration, excluding software rendering (e.g., SwiftShader, LLVMPipe).
+- Determine if the current browser has WebGL GPU hardware acceleration enabled
-- If hardware acceleration is not detected, an automatic prompt will pop up to guide the user to enable the browser's hardware acceleration feature and restart the browser.
+- If hardware acceleration is not detected, automatically pop up a prompt to guide users to enable the browser's hardware acceleration function and restart

 ---